 If you’re refused a full assessment

-Decisions about how to spend NHS money are made by local clinical commissioning groups (England) or health boards (Wales and Scotland).
+Decisions about how to spend NHS money are made by local clinical commissioning groups (England) or health boards (Wales).
 If you’re refused healthcare based on your initial screening, you have a right to ask your local clinical commissioning group or health board (see step 3) for a full assessment.
 These groups will decide whether or not you qualify.